-Adderall is a prescription drug that acts as a central nervous system stimulant.
-What this means is that it speeds up the functionality of the central nervous system, and it changes how the brain senses messages.
-Two brain neurotransmitters, in particular, are affected by Adderall, which are dopamine and norepinephrine.
+Adderall is a prescription drug that acts as a central nervous system (CNS) stimulant.
+CNS stimulants speed up the functionality of the central nervous system and also change how the brain senses messages.
+Adderall affects two brain neurotransmitters in particular: dopamine and norepinephrine.

 Yes, becoming high from Adderall is possible, particularly at high doses or when using the drug without a prescription.
 People who truly need Adderall and take it as prescribed shouldn’t experience a high.

 The effects of an Adderall high are likely to be more intense when the immediate-release version of the drug is used, but abusing this drug in any way is risky.
 Some of the risks include addiction, physical dependence, cardiovascular symptoms and even sudden death in some cases.
 It’s important never to use Adderall to achieve a high.
 It’s not only illegal — it’s potentially deadly.